 The CE Yacht Compliance Classification System is the European (CE stands for “Conformité Européenne” in French) dictating the standards for CE Certification for construction and sale of boats.
 Vessels in one of the categories of controlled products cannot be legally sold in the EU unless they have passed the tests to receive the CE Certification.
-This regulation applies to all recreational craft from 2.5 to 24 meters, whether they are intended for navigation at sea or in inland waters.
+This regulation applies to all yachts for sale and recreational craft from 2.5 to 24 meters, whether they are intended for navigation at sea or in inland waters.
 New or used boats coming from countries other than the Member States of the European Union are also subject to CE marking.

 In 1994, the countries in the European Union adopted the Recreational Craft Directive (RCD), which they amended in 2003.
 This constitutes a single set of “harmonized” essential requirements for boats sold in any member country.

 The compliance with the RCD is required by law in the European Union member countries, and third-party classification societies inspections and their certifications are required as part of the process of CE yacht compliance classification.
 Boats are given a CE certification at the end of the process, which confirms that they have passed and comply with the technical, construction, safety and legal requirements making them legally valid for sale in the European Union.
 In Europe, we call them commonly “CE compliant boats”.

 Summary of the origin and CE yacht compliant classification and how certification works.

 Since 1998, European legislation indicates that pleasure boats must carry the CE certification (or mark), requiring them to meet certain construction and safety standards.
 For this, the boats are classified into four categories according to their design and skills to face different sailing conditions depending on the wind force and wave height.